localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 ### Parity Tests in a Nutshell

 Initially, a parity test is executed against AWS.
-In the test certain responses are marked to be part of the "snapshot".
+In the test case certain responses are marked to be part of the "snapshot".
 Those responses will be collected and stored in json-format in a separate *<test_file_name>.snapshot.json* file.
-This snapshot contains the recorded responses that will be used to verify the behavior of LocalStack later on.
+This snapshot with the recorded responses will be used to verify the behavior of LocalStack later on.
 In general this initial test run against AWS is executed for the sake of collecting the "ground truth".
 Consequent test runs will only run against LocalStack.

 During the test execution against LocalStack, the test collects the same responses that are marked in the test, and then compares the result with the recorded snapshot from AWS.
 This way we can ensure that LocalStack behaves just like AWS.